 A new perspective on Clifford's Tower

-The fascinating story of Clifford's Tower will finally be told thanks to a major investment by English Heritage into this York landmark.
+The fascinating story of Clifford's Tower will finally be told thanks to a major investment by English Heritage at one of York's most important heritage sites.

 Why change Clifford's Tower?